Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

 BetEx Vs. Kalshi

-BetEx’s model stands in stark contrast to Kalshi’s, which operates a peer-to-peer sports wagering exchange—a structure that likely violates federal, state laws and Indian Gaming Regulatory Act.
-As of June 2025, 34 State Attorney Generals are pursuing legal action against Kalshi for offering sports event contracts.
+BetEx’s model stands in stark contrast to Kalshi’s, which operates a peer-to-peer sports wagering exchangeusing market makers as book makers, a structure that violates state laws and Indian Gaming Regulatory Act.
+Many states and Attorney Generals are pursuing legal action against Kalshi for offering sports event contracts.

 In 2020, Kalshi secured CFTC approval to facilitate the trading of event-based futures, excluding politics and sports.
 However, Kalshi struggled with low volumes trading traditional commodity and event-based markets.
-In 2024, the company expanded into political betting, and in January 2025, it controversially introduced sports betting markets—a move that directly conflicts with the Supreme Court’s 2018 ruling overturning PASPA and the Wire Act.
-This development is expected to face significant legal challenges from states that generate billions in tax revenue from sports wagering.
+In 2024, the company expanded into political betting, and in January 2025, it controversially introduced sports betting markets—a move that directly conflicts with the Supreme Court’s 2018 ruling overturning PASPA..
+This development is facing significant legal challenges from states that generate billions in tax revenue from sports wagering.

 An Innovative Exchange